benvinegar/counterscale/README.md

     1. If this is your first time using Workers, you have to create a Worker before you can enable the Analytics Engine.
 Navigate to Workers & Pages > Overview, click the "Create Worker" button ([screenshot](./docs/create-worker.png)) to create a "Hello World" worker (it doesn't matter what you name this Worker as you can delete it later).
 1. Create a [Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 This token needs `Account.Account Analytics` permissions at a minimum ([screenshot](./docs/api-token.png)).
 1. Run `npm install`
+1. Run `npx wrangler pages project create counterscale` and create a new Pages project.
+    1. If this is your first time invoking `wrangler` on the terminal, you will be prompted to sign into your Cloudflare account.
 1. Run `npx wrangler pages secret put CF_BEARER_TOKEN` → when prompted, paste the API token you created
 1. Run `npx wrangler pages secret put CF_ACCOUNT_ID` → when prompted, paste your Cloudflare Account ID
     1. Find your account ID by visiting Workers and Pages > Overview.
 It is displayed on the right hand side of the screen.